EXCLUSIVE - Spain eyes pension reform with aid package in sight

 Many economists also believe a freeze is inevitable.

-The 2012 budget earmarks a rise in pension spending of 3.2 percent, including a 1 percent inflation-linked review, but inflation is running close to 3 percent, meaning an extra 4 billion euros would be paid to pensioners in January but booked to the 2012 budget.
+The 2012 budget earmarks a 1 percent inflation review - or about 1 billion euros - but inflation is running close to 3 percent, meaning an extra 4 billion euros that would be paid to pensioners in January but booked to the 2012 budget.

-So cancelling this year's inflation-linked raise would save the government between 5 and 6 billion euros.
+So cancelling this year's inflation-linked raise would save the government about 5 billion euros.

 For following years, based on annual inflation of 2 percent, the reference used by the European Central Bank to set its main rates, the adjustment would cost 4 billion euros.